jabirali/fish-virtuoso/README.md

   (and their abbreviations `e`, `sp`, `vs`, `tabe`) should do the same thing in `fish` and `vim`.
 If your `$EDITOR` is `nvr`, these actions are performed in an existing `nvim` instance.
-- Integrate the excellent [NeoVim Remote][1] in a smart way.
+- Integrate the excellent [Neovim Remote][1] in a smart way.
 If you use `nvr` within the built-in terminal of `nvim`, this means that the surrounding `nvim` is used.
 If you run `nvr` inside `tmux`, the assumption is that you only want one `nvim` instance per `tmux` window,